jupyter/jupyter-drive/README.md

   }
 ```

-To modify it, in a notebook access the config object, and extract defautl value:
+To modify it, in a notebook access the config object, and extract default value:
 `>>> data = IPython.notebook.contents.config.data` .
 Change one of the values,
 for example : `>>> data.mixed_contents.schema[0].root = 'new_root'`.
-Update the config with the new value :
+Update the config to the new value :
 `>>> IPython.notebook.contents.config.update(data)`.

 As stated previously the `root` value should match python side config file,
-`contents` represent the client-side content manager that need to be use.
+`contents` represents the client-side content manager that need to be used.
-`stripjs` is a boolean value that indicate weather the name of the mount point
+`stripjs` is a boolean value that indicates whether the name of the mount point
-should be stripped from the various path on the javascript side before passing
+should be stripped from the various paths on the javascript side before passing
-it to the differents subcontent manager.
+it to the different subcontent managers.